sigcsets/sigcse2020/authors/bofs.md

 * **Title**: A title for the BOF.

 * **Abstract**: A description of the BOF.
 The same abstract will also need to be submitted via a text box on the submission page.
 Please be sure that your description is accurate and that both submitted copies (here in the BOF Proposal, and in the submission text box) are exactly the same.
+The abstract must be at most 250 words.

 * **Significance and Relevance of the Topic**: Please include information about any trends in relation to the topic and possibly describe (or cite) evidence to that effect.
 Your objective here is to explain why the topic is significant.
 You should also justify how your BOF will engage participants in group discussion and enhance future connections between attendees.
 This information can help your proposal to be selected if resources become an issue.

 * **Expected Audience**: Briefly describe the nature and size of the expected audience.
 If you expect a particularly large or small audience, please explain why.
 If you have a rough estimate of attendees based on previous years, please include it here.
 This information can help in room assignment.

 * **Discussion Leader(s)**: Although correspondence will be with the proposer above, it will be the discussion leader(s) who will be mentioned in Symposium literature.
 Please list any additional such names (besides the proposer) and affiliations here.
 Be certain that you have their commitments to attend the Symposium.
-All discussion leaders must register for the SIGCSE conference and be present for the BOF session.
+All discussion leaders must register for the SIGCSE Technical Symposium and be present for the BOF session.

 * **Expertise of Discussion Leader(s)**: Give a summary of the qualifications of the discussion leader(s) as it relates to the BOF topic being proposed.